 Near-Field Effects

 Relative to juvenile salmonids, there are no field-based investigations informing the risk from near-field effects of Alternative 1, 2, and 3 diversions at Red Bluff and Hamilton City for green sturgeon.
 There are, however, laboratory investigations from which risk can be inferred.
-Although screen criteria for green sturgeon have not been developed by NMFS or DFW, the laboratory studies of Verhille et al. (2014) provided recommendations for intake approach velocity based on flow-tolerance criteria (Figure sturg_verhille).
-During the primary months in which the Project diversions would operate (i.e., November–March), the flow-tolerance results of Verhille et al. (2014) suggest that approach velocity below 50 cm/s (i.e., 1.6 ft/s) would be protective (Figure sturg_verhille).
+Although screen criteria for green sturgeon have not been developed by NMFS or DFW, the laboratory studies of Verhille et al. (2014) provided recommendations for intake approach velocity based on flow-tolerance criteria (Figure 11-23).
+During the primary months in which the Project diversions would operate (i.e., November–March), the flow-tolerance results of Verhille et al. (2014) suggest that approach velocity below 50 cm/s (i.e., 1.6 ft/s) would be protective (Figure 11-23).
 The approach velocity at Red Bluff and Hamilton City would be no more than 0.33 ft/s in accordance with agency requirements, and would be expected to be protective based on the flow-tolerance relationships from Verhille et al. (2014).
 Verhille et al. (2014) suggested that green sturgeon larvae could be susceptible to diversions regardless of approach velocity during April and May.
 During April, diversions at Red Bluff under Alternatives 1, 2, and 3 would generally be similar or somewhat (<100 cfs) greater than NAA, except in ~10–15% of years, when diversions would be up to ~2,000 cfs, compared to ~500 cfs under the NAA (Appendix 5B1: Figure 5B1-1-13).
 In May, diversions under Alternatives 1B and 3 would be up to 200 cfs less than NAA and Alternatives 1A and 2 at ~40–85% exceedance, whereas Alternatives 1, 2, and 3 would have considerably greater diversions than NAA (>2,000 cfs compared to <1,000 cfs) in only a few years (Appendix 5B1: Figure 5B1-1-14).
-As shown in Table RB%, these diversion rates represent water-year-type means of 7–8% or less of Sacramento River flow.
-Similar patterns are generally evident at the Hamilton City diversion (Appendix 5B1: Figures 5B1-1-13 and 5B1-1-14), although the water-year-type mean diversion rate is greater (up to 8–9% in April; 25% or less in May; Table HC%).
+As shown in Table 11-6, these diversion rates represent water-year-type means of 7–8% or less of Sacramento River flow.
+Similar patterns are generally evident at the Hamilton City diversion (Appendix 5B1: Figures 5B1-1-13 and 5B1-1-14), although the water-year-type mean diversion rate is greater (up to 8–9% in April; 25% or less in May; Table 11-7).